rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 _(TODO: more examples?)_

-I think effort should be reallocated away from on crafting reward models for more complex or harder to write utility functions.
+I think effort should be reallocated away from crafting reward models for more complex or harder to write utility functions.
 For examples of this type of research, consider [Learning from human preferences][lprefs].
 This includes work on [enhancing human feedback][enhancefeedbackrfp], active learning,